 Rob takes Gila on a Modern Technology Watches trip to the dark and mysterious future of… *checks notes* …November 2019, the futuristic setting of 1982’s cyberpunk film noir Blade Runner.

-Gila invites Rob on a trip to Camp, a 2003 film about a theatrical Summer camp populated by theatrical characters putting on theatrical productions.
+Gila, a grownup theatre kid, invites Rob, another grownup theater kid, on a trip to Camp, a 2003 film about a theatrical Summer camp populated by theatre kids putting on theatre.

-Rob connects Gila to 1976’s news-entertainment satire Network.
+Rob connects Gila to 1976’s news-entertainment satire Network and its award-winning world of live-televised meltdowns, corporate machination, and human manipulation.